We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Irritated, red, and itchy skin from a rash is a nuisance anywhere on the body.
 However, for women, rashes between the breasts can be especially so.

-From infections to the result of excess heat, there are many reasons why a woman may experience a rash between her breasts.
 Read on to find out more information about the most common causes, their treatments, and tips for prevention.

 Most causes of rashes between the breasts are the result of friction and heat.
 There are also some causes that are directly related to breastfeeding.
 Here’s a look at some of the most common culprits: